Compare quotes and get the right travel insurance for your trip to New Zealand with theidol.com

 Some single-trip policies will cover you for up to and including 62 days.
-If you’re staying for longer, or backpacking, you’ll probably need to take out annual cover.
+If you’re staying for longer, or backpacking, you’ll probably need to take out long-stay cover.

 New Zealand has a reciprocal health agreement with the UK provided by the Accident Compensation Corporation.
 It means that UK citizens, on a short-term visit to the country, will receive the same healthcare as New Zealand citizens.

 You’ll be able to access emergency healthcare, for example, if you need to go to A&E, and see a GP.

 It won’t include treatment for existing illnesses, unless they get significantly worse whilst you’re in New Zealand.
 You’ll need to make sure you have adequate medical cover for any other healthcare costs.

 The flight to New Zealand is long, with at least one stop for refuelling.
 Any delays or cancellations could prove costly, especially if you miss a connecting flight - consider taking out cover in case.